Boris-Barboris/dsubs/arch/Roadmap.rst

 	Thankfully, we're not on embedded platform, and we can use both GC and manual management simultaniously.

+Rendering:
+	- All sfml-related code should be wrapped.
+Dsubs should be capable to switch the rendering library (or implement it's own) with relative ease.

 GUI:
 	I need markup-alike elemnet placing scheme, for fast and scalable UI creation.
 	I need basic functionality of: